fefis287/fefis287/README.md

   - 💬 I am 19 years old and currently live in Brazil.
 I am fluent in English and have experience with HTML, CSS, PHP, Javascript and MySQL.
 I have also been a content creator on YouTube since 2023, which helped me develop important skills such as creativity, communication, marketing, analytical skills, community management and social media.

-  - ⚡ I like play video games, watch movies, and creat websites, I love creat website designs and helping with the backend :p
+  - ⚡ I like playing video games, watching movies, and creating websites, I love creating website designs and helping with the backend :p
 </details>

 <!-- Links -->